The Future Society, UNESCO, and others partner on pandemic decision-making platform

 “CAIAC is a sense-making platform that helps decision-makers at all levels of society take sharp and timely actions to combat COVID-19.
 CAIAC maps the massive amount of COVID-19 data to create a holistic picture, integrates the knowledge of the foremost domain experts to generate reliable insight, and then augments this with high-speed AI to present a real-time map,” Hodes added.
 “CAIAC is unique because it’s connecting the private sector, civic society, academia, and policymakers with government and multilateral institutions, in a way that has not been done before by other partnerships and collaborations focused on combatting the impacts of COVID-19.
 We’re bridging the gaps between technology and data implementation and have access to much larger base of expertise in critical areas.”

 The CAIAC platform will be available online with the goal of sharing it with UN partners in September (timed with the UN General Assembly) and with global governments soon afterward, according to Hodes.
-It’ll be open access and comprised of a series of knowledge graphs focused on the above-listed use cases that map various areas of expertise and data from the alliance’s collaborators.
+It will be open access and comprised of a series of knowledge graphs focused on the above-listed use cases that map various areas of expertise and data from the alliance’s collaborators.
 Users will be able to click into specific topic areas, such as seeing what specific countries have published in terms of guidance to combat the infodemic on COVID-19 and related insights from domain experts.

 CAIAC is the latest in a growing list of collaborations targeting solutions to pandemic-induced problems.
 In March, Xprize unveiled the Pandemic Alliance, a coalition dedicated to accelerating solutions that can be applied to COVID-19.
 The COVID-19 High Performance Computing (HPC) Consortium, an effort led by IBM, aims to provide supercomputing resources to promising research projects.
 Companies that have joined the Open COVID Pledge agree to make their intellectual property (IP) available for the fight against COVID-19.
 And Rolls-Royce’s Emer2gent says it will develop ways to support businesses and governments as they recover from the economic impact of COVID-19 by combining traditional economic, business, travel, and retail data sets with behavior and sentiment data.